 - Functions, Graphs, and Limits; - The Derivative (Concept and Interpretations) - The Derivative (Computing Derivatives) - Applications of Derivatives(Derivatives and the Graph of the Function) - Applications of Derivatives (Applied Problems) - Antidifferentiation (Recovering Functions from their Derivatives) - Antidifferentiation (Applications of Antidifferentiation).

-Students wishing to enrol in this course must have earned a 73% or higher in Pre-calculus 12.
+Students wishing to enrol in this course should have earned an 80% or higher in Pre-calculus 12.
 Students wishing to take this course concurrently with Pre-calculus 12 must have teacher approval in advance.

 SOCIAL STUDIES ELECTIVES